 Cash vs. Accrual—How Does the Decision Affect Your Business?

-Remember back to when I mentioned the five elements of a journal entry?
+Remember the five elements of a journal entry?
 The first of these is “a date.”
 That is, every transaction you record has to have a date associated with it.
 What date you use to record your transactions is entirely dependent upon whether you elect to report on a cash basis or an accrual basis.

 To make this easier to understand, imagine you performed your service on February 1st, sent an invoice on February 3rd, and received payment on March 2nd.